Published March 1, 2021

 “Son.
 Just Son.”
 It’s easier if they’re never given names.
 Easier still if I don’t even consider him my baby, my son.

 With his third hand, Mr. Mishra grabs a torch off his desk and swings it over Son’s face.
 The baby has slit pupils, like a cat.
 Otherwise, he is perfectly healthy.
-PURCHASE ISSUE 002 TO READ MORE.
+READ THE REST FOR FREE, THIS WEEK ONLY.

 The Hottest on the Hotline